810Teams/clubs-and-events-backend/_readme/guide/index.md

 ### Create Clubs

 After the user clicked the create club button, redirect the user to the club creation page, with the form.
+Within the form, call this API to retrieve club types as the choices for the user to pick.

+`GET api/category/club-type`

 After the user has filled all the required information and confirmed the club creation, call this API to create the club.

 `POST api/community/club`